MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/includes/ATCHDE/delivery-reminders-generate.md

 ms.author: edupont
 ---

 In [!INCLUDE[d365fin](../../../includes/d365fin_md.md)], you can create delivery reminders when a purchase has not been delivered as expected.
 You can generate delivery reminders for all overdue deliveries, or you can create a single delivery reminder manually.
-For more information, see [Create Delivery Reminders Manually](how-to-create-delivery-reminders-manually.md).

 > [!NOTE]
-> To create delivery reminders, you must set up the delivery reminder properties.
-For more information, see [Set Up Delivery Reminders](how-to-set-up-delivery-reminders.md).
+> To create delivery reminders, you must have set up the delivery reminder terms, levels, and texts.

 ## To generate delivery reminders for all overdue deliveries